tezlm/discard/readme.md

 # discard

-A former matrix client for people who like discord's ui.
-No longer maintained.
+An experimental matrix client for people who like discord's ui.